Jiahuiqu/Multimodal-change-detection-dataset-XDU-Liyukou/README.md

 - **HSI** : collected by the Micro-Hyperspec sensor, spatial size 200 × 150, with 194 spectral bands spanning 0.4–1.0 um.
 After removing noisy bands, 194 effective bands are retained for change detection.

-The dataset contains diverse scenes, including trees, roads, soil, and buildings.
+The dataset encompasses diverse scenes,including trees, roads, soil, and buildings, showcasing the dynamic changes of various ground objects such as farmlands and land covers.
-The ground-truth map uses:
+The ground-truth map is with three colors:

-Green pixels → changed areas
+- **Green** → changed areas

-Yellow pixels → unchanged areas
+- **Yellow** → unchanged areas

-Blue pixels → regions with uncertain change status
+- **Blue** → regions with uncertain change status